00tau/dotfiles/README.md

 dotfiles
 ========

-My personal collection of dotfiles
+As the name suggests, this is my personal collection of dotfiles.